Visiting Morocco? This is what you need to know before visiting.

 Plus it was a bloody mess, most of which we avoided.
 Below you can see what is usually a crowded marketplace is deserted.

-10. Careful What Water You Use
+10. Be Careful what Water You Use

 12. Watch Your Pockets

 Most Moroccans are friendly and honest, but you should always be careful with pickpockets in any major city, especially in crowded places like the markets.
+Pickpockets often target touristy areas.

-13. What Language Do They Speak?
+13. What Language Do they Speak?

 Moroccans speak a mixture of Arabic, Berber, English, and French.
 You’ll be fine with English in most of the larger cities, but you’ll probably need a translator in the rural parts of the country.